Again Consider Equation 699 and the Definitions of

 We define

-If we assume partition homogeneity, so equation M342 and
+If we assume partition homogeneity, so and

-where equation M344 and equation M345 is identity matrix.
+is identity matrix.
 Nosotros consider the following natural estimators

 Now, consider the post-obit outset derivative and its asymptotic expansion.

-where equation M349 implies that equation M350 is bounded in probability (Bishop et al. 2007).
+is bounded in probability (Bishop et al. 2007).
 This leads to

 (A.iii)

-Therefore, equation M359 fifty-fifty for large equation M360.
-However,
+Therefore, fifty-fifty for large

-Therefore, equation M362 for large equation M363.
+Therefore, for large

-Now consider the variances of equation M364 and equation M365.
-From Equation (A.3),
+Now consider the variances of and

 Taking the expectation of both sides, we get

-which implies that the variances of equation M368 and equation M369 are similar to each other when there are large amounts of information.
+are similar to each other when there are large amounts of information.
 The similarity of these variances suggests that partitioning homogeneous data is non harmful when the number of sequence sites per partition is large.

 3. Proof of Equation (15)